 - Do you want your children to attend public or private school?

 - Do you have a will or trust set up for your child/children?

 - What does your estate plan look like and who are your beneficiaries?

 Since there are several aspects of your financial plan that involve your family, it’s important to ask these questions today and continue to consider them as your plan evolves.

 Career and lifestyle decisions

 What does your career trajectory look like?
-Do you plan to retire at your current company, or have you always wanted to explore a second career that involves your passions?
+Do you plan to retire at your current company, or have you always wanted to explore a different career that involves your passions?
 Do you want to take a family vacation to Hawaii or a two-week adventure to Europe?
-If yes, how are you planning for these wants now so you can enjoy them in the future?
+Be sure to consider how are you planning for these wants now so you can enjoy them in the future.

 The first step for your financial plan

-This article was also featured in the Kansas City Business Journal‡ and AZ Big Media‡.
 Interested in learning more about Private Wealth Management?
-With UMB, you have a guiding partner from financial advising and wealth building strategies, to retirement and legacy preservation plans.
+With UMB, you have a guiding partner from financial advising and wealth-building strategies, to retirement and legacy preservation plans.